Hello-Friendo/FriendoBot/README.md

 # The Idea

-With so many of our members looking to learn Python, I figured it'd be a great project for us to build a Discord bot together as a community!
-We will work together to make project decisions, plan, implement, and review ideas.
-There will be a scheduled "*class*" once a week for 60-90 minutes while allowing people to work on their own during the week.
+With so many of our members looking to learn Python, I thought it would be a great idea for us to build a Discord bot together as a community!

+We will build the bot's core framework together and members will create their own custom commands.

+There will be a scheduled "*class*" once a week for 60-90 minutes but anyone can work on their own throughout the week on the project.

-# Setup
+# Project Setup

 ## Requirements